jackdbd/micropub/src/lib/sqlite-storage/README.md

 # SQLite storage

+This library implements the [storage API](../storage-api/README.md) using a SQLite database.

 This project uses [Atlas](https://github.com/ariga/atlas) for automatic migration planning.
 See the [Atlas configuration file](https://atlasgo.io/atlas-schema/projects) `atlas.hcl`.

 The command `atlas schema apply` generates the migrations required to bring the database to the state described in the provided Atlas schema.